brandur/sorg/content/articles/rate-limiting.md

 ### Downsides (#leaky-bucket-downsides)

-The naive leaky bucket's greatness weakness is its "drip" process.
+The naive leaky bucket's greatest weakness is its "drip" process.
 If it goes offline or gets to a capacity limit where it can't drip all the buckets that need to be dripped, then new incoming requests might be limited incorrectly.
 There are a number of strategies to help avoid this danger, but if we could